QuocDat1994/responsive-travel-website/README.md

 A landing page for travel website with videos as background.
 It might take a few secs to load the video when you visit it for the 1st time.
 I love japanese culture so the theme will be Japan.

-Credit: https://www.youtube.com/c/AllanSu for his greate video about Japan 🇯🇵🌸🍣🍱🍡🍙🍜⛩️
+Credit: https://www.youtube.com/c/AllanSu for his great videos about Japan 🇯🇵🌸🍣🍱🍡🍙🍜⛩️

 Demo: http://japan.quocdat1994.surge.sh/